JibrilExe/event-manager/README.md

 curl http://127.0.0.1:5000/events
 ```

+## Weak points (if we have to support a lot of users):
+Current system has no proper scaling, depending on server, one controller won't be enough, people would get longer waiting times and possibly timeouts.
+Database and logs would take up too much memory and containers won't start.
+Current notifier system would face massive delays having to iterate all the active events sequentially, resulting in notifications being sent too late.

 ## If I had more time:
 Make better use of Docker or switch to Kubernetes but make it so the system never goes down.
 Changing notifier into a proper scalable broker system like Kafka for example.